It is Possible to Become a Successful Artist on Spotify

 Your Profile Matters

 Verify your profile on Spotify.
-This means to create it, update, work it.
+This means creating it, updating, work it.
 This allows you a way to communicate with fans directly and gives you the opportunity to receive the check of approval from Spotify.
 Profiles show off your music and allow you to post tour dates, biographies, photos, and merchandise.
-You can also view playlists on your user profile from your artist
+You can also view playlists on your user profile from your artist profile.

-profile.
 Having a verified profile provides many benefits and is worth doing.
 It allows fans on Spotify to communicate with you through discovery feeds and Spotify social.
 You can even send messages through the platform.
-Ever time you release new content on Spotify, your fans will receive a notification.
-Every time you create, edit, or add music to a playlist; your fans will
+Every time you release new content on Spotify, your fans will receive a notification.
+Every time you create, edit, or add music to a playlist; your fans will be notified.

 Think of Spotify as Your Promotional Outlet